ramgopireddy/rhacm-workshop/06.Advanced-Policy-Management/README.md

-# Exercise 6 - Open Policy Agent Gatekeeper
+# Exercise 6 - Open Policy Agent Gatekeeper (Optional)

 In this exercise you will go through the Compliance features that come with Open Policy Agent Gatekeeper and the Compliance Operator.
 You will apply a number of policies to the cluster in order to comply with global security and management standards.